 Ghent or Bruges?
 Do you need to decide which Belgium cities to visit on your day trip from Brussels?
-I visited Ghent and Bruges and I’ll show you what to do in Bruges in one day and things to see in Ghent in one day.
+I visited Ghent and Bruges and I’ll show you what to do in Bruges in one day and things to do in Ghent in one day.
 Which of the most beautiful cities in Belgium is worth your time and effort?
-Let’s decide: Ghent or Bruges?
+Let’s decide: Bruges or Ghent?

 Ghent or Bruges?
 Why choose between these Belgium cities to visit?